MarkHopper24/Marvel-Character-of-the-Day/README.md

 Marvel Character of the Day is a PowerShell-based application hosted in GitHub that provides information about a different Marvel character each day.

 <h3>Features</h3>
 - <b>Daily Marvel Character Information:</b> Fetches and displays information about a random Marvel character every day from Marvel's official API.
+(Updates daily @5AM UTC)

 - <b>Automated Scripts:</b> Uses PowerShell scripts and GitHub Workflow Actions to automate the process of retrieving and displaying character data.